ashanbh/rr-tmblr/README.md

 ## Build

-Building using webpack to utilize es6 and serving from `dist/`
+Building using webpack to utilize es6, polyfills for fetch api, and html loader.
+Serving from `dist/`.